Metadata & Configuration

 repository_url in this section.
 And in this case the revision history collected in the

 publication.yml can act as an overview.
-For more, see our revision history policy document.
+For more, see our updates and revisions policy document.